Dropbox - U-M - Mishare Adhoc file Transfer

 Request a Dropbox Team Folder

-You can self-service request a Dropbox Team Folder for groups, teams, or departments.
-Team Folders are designed to share data with your group/team, and protect against the potential for data loss when individuals leave the university.
+You can self-service create a Dropbox Team Folder for groups, teams, or departments.
+Team Folders are designed to share data with your group/team and protect against the potential for data loss when individuals leave the university.
 Both files and folders inside a Team Folder can be shared externally.
-Content in the Team Folder is owned by the MCommunity group, which is also where Team Folder membership is managed.
+Content in the Team Folder is owned by the MCommunity group, which also manages Team Folder membership.

 Additional Support Links